 MFA, or multifactor authentication, is a crucial security measure that adds an extra layer of protection to critical accounts, making it harder for cyber threats to succeed.
 You can prevent intrusions from both internal and external sources by utilizing fundamental access controls like Role-Based Access Control (RBAC) and Multifactored Authorizations (MFAs).

-These controls ensure the validity of the identity and continuously monitor the usage of the account to ensure it remains within the prescribed security parameters.
-As a general security best practice, it is recommended that you activate MFA for all the accounts.
+These controls ensure the validity of the identity and continuously monitor the account’s usage to ensure it remains within the prescribed security parameters.
+As a general security best practice, it is recommended that you activate MFA for all accounts.

 Access keys offer long-lived access, unlike logging in via the console using a traditional user/password combination.
-We recommend using temporary credentials instead of long-lived access through IAM roles whenever and wherever possible as a general best practice.
+As a general best practice, we recommend using temporary credentials instead of long-lived access through IAM roles whenever and wherever possible.

 Enforcing the principle of least privilege is a crucial security best practice that DevSecOps teams should adopt to limit the potential damage caused by a security breach.
 The principle of least privilege means granting users and processes only the minimum level of access necessary to perform their tasks rather than giving them unrestricted access to all resources.